Perfectly Slow-Cooked Pulled Pork BBQ

 Serving Suggestions

-Serve your pulled pork on soft rolls or in tacos with fresh toppings.
-Add a crunchy slaw for a touch of freshness.
-Transform it into a delicious bowl by pairing it with rice, avocado, and your favorite salsa.
-Feel free to experiment with different spices to personalize the BBQ sauce to your liking.
+Serve your pulled pork on soft buns or in tacos with fresh toppings.
+A crunchy slaw adds a nice touch of freshness.
+You can also turn it into a delicious bowl with rice, avocado, and your favorite salsa.
+Don’t hesitate to tweak the BBQ sauce to suit your taste!

 Frequently Asked Questions